-The decor is modern, bright and minimalistic although here its all about the spectacular views from the surround patio windows.
+The decor is modern, bright and minimalistic although here it's all about the spectacular views from the surrounding patio windows.

-There are various menus to choose with top dishes including, Lackard Duck, Tataki of Aged Beef, Monk Fish Over Charcoal and Salted Prawns with Fruit Drops.
+There are various menus to choose from top dishes including, Lackard Duck, Tataki of Aged Beef, Monk Fish Over Charcoal and Salted Prawns with Fruit Drops.

 » Paseo de Ulía, 193, 20013 - San Sebastián.
 Tel: 943 272 707